GerritCodeReview/aws-gerrit/dual-master/README.md

     If empty, a new EFS will be created to store git data.
     Setting this value is required when deploying a dual-master cluster using existing data as well as performing blue/green deployments.
+    The nested stack will be *retained* when the cluster is deleted, so that existing data can be used to perform blue/green deployments.

 #### REPLICATION SERVICE